PyWavelets/pywt/doc/source/ref/dwt-discrete-wavelet-transform.rst

   :param mode: |mode|

-  :param level: Number of decomposition steps to performe.
+  :param level: Number of decomposition steps to perform.
 If the level is
                 ``None``, then the full decomposition up to the level computed with :func:`dwt_max_level` function for the given data and wavelet lengths is performed.